Anushkakadam23/PRODIGY_DS_05/README.md

 The aim of this project is to examine traffic accident data to identify patterns and trends, pinpoint accident-prone areas, and deliver actionable insights that could contribute to improving road safety measures.

 ## Dataset Details
+This is a countrywide car accident dataset that covers 49 states of the USA.
+The accident data were collected from February 2016 to March 2023, using multiple APIs that provide streaming traffic incident (or event) data.
+These APIs broadcast traffic data captured by various entities, including the US and state departments of transportation, law enforcement agencies, traffic cameras, and traffic sensors within the road networks.
+The dataset currently contains approximately 7.7 million accident records.
 The [dataset](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents) used for this analysis comprises the following features:

 | Feature            | Description                                                                                         |